MallocArray/airgradient_esphome/configuration.md

 ## Disable Display and LED based on time

 Enabling the "Blank Page" switch will disable output on the display.
-It is not necessary to turn off any existing pages, and disabling all pages will result in the device rebooting
+It is not necessary to turn off any existing pages.

 1. In Home Assistant, navigate to Settings>Automations and scenes
 2. Click "Create Automation" button, then "Create new automation"